 Ransomware: A 2026 Beginner’s Guide to Threat Detection

-5 minutes read
+6 minutes read

 Ransomware is a class of malware that, once executed on a victim’s computer, renders the system and/or its data inaccessible until a ransom payment is completed.
 This is typically achieved by either:

 What Does Ransomware Cost Companies?
-Why Ransomware Threat Detection Matters?
+Why Ransomware Threat Detection Matters

 With improvements in encryption algorithms, the introduction of crypto payments, and easier distribution, the major difference from 1989 to today is financial:

-• In 2019, costs associated with ransomware attacks passed $7.5 billion.
+• In 2019, ransomware-related costs surpassed $7.5 billion

-• In 2021, medium-sized organizations paid out an average of $170,404 for ransom demands.
+• In 2021, medium-sized organizations paid an average of $170,404 per incident

 360° Cybersecurity with NetWitness Platform